 Fog machines… woo..?

 I’m not anti-fog.
 I own 4 and have had at least 3 that are in fog machine heaven now.
-We ran three this year, and one was a self-proclaimed “ground fogger” that took ice and low lying fog.
+We ran three fog machines this year.
+One was a self-proclaimed “ground fogger” that took ice and low lying fog.
 It laid a little low.
 A little.

 In all my years I’ve yet to build a real fog chiller.
-This is our goal though, when we do build one: Makezine Ultimate Fog Chiller.
+That’s our goal, though, when we do build one: Makezine Ultimate Fog Chiller.